How to make a dog training dummy

 Must-Have

-This durable bag is ideal for storing and transporting training dummies.
-The adjustable shoulder strap and zipped storage ensure convenience and organization for all your training needs.
+This durable canvas bag is ideal for transporting training dummies and other equipment.
+It features adjustable straps and additional zipped storage for convenience.

 To add a personal touch, consider incorporating a squeaker or crinkle paper inside before sealing it up.
 This extra stimulation can make the item more appealing during play.
 Lastly, adding a few loops of rope on either end can provide a handle for you to toss or for your companion to grip more easily.
 This simple effort will create a tool that not only enhances their skills but also encourages interactive play.